ACCESS-NRI/access-om2-configs/CONTRIBUTING.md

 ### Changes to ACCESS-OM2 Configs

-1. Make your changes, test them, and open a PR to either the `release-*` or `dev-*` branch of a particular configuration.
+1. Make your changes, test them, and open a PR from the `dev-*` branch to the `release-*` branch of a particular configuration.
 2. Checks will run to note whether your changes break reproducibility with the current major version config tag on the target branch.
 For example, if you are opening a PR on the `release-1deg_jra55_iaf` branch, and the last tagged version on this branch is `release-1deg_jra55_iaf-1.2`, the checksums between the config in your PR and the checksum in the config tag are compared.
 3. A comment will be posted on the PR when this is completed, notifying you whether the checksums match (meaning a minor bump to `*-1.3`), or are different (meaning a major bump to `*-3.0`).
 4. Optionally, you can now modify your PR and get more reproducibility checks.